 This was depravity of the highest order, beyond the comprehension of most normal people.
-But there was at least one gross regulatory failure.
+But there was one gross regulatory failure.

 The home in question was for the past 7 years listed by the California Dept. of Education as the Sandcastle Day School, a private K-12 campus with David Turpin as principal.